jeanmichelmorin/Auto-Delete-Files-Duplicate-In-Folders/README.md

 # /!\ WARNING /!\
 If you have to use this on important file, I recommend doing a backup, then a few tests using non-important txt files beforehand to make sure you understand how it works. <b>Deleted files won't be recoverable</b>.

 Also, my script goes into <b>subfolders</b> to find a duplicate file to delete.
 This may be important to consider.
-If you don't want that, just remove `-recurse`.
+If you don't want that, just remove:

+`-recurse`

 # Usage example: